ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/addinganemployeemanually.md

 ![Image51](files/Image51.png)

-You will then be asked to reset the password for the account and once you’ve done this you will be successfully logged in.
+You will then be asked to reset the password for the account and once you've done this you will be successfully logged in.

 ![Image52](files/Image52.png)